hopecaogit/sinatra/README.md

 # Deploy Trent's Simple Sinatra App to AWS

 This project is to deploy Trent's Simple Sinatra App using AWS cli.
-It uses a single EC2 to host this application which is available on port 80 This deployment is tested in Mac OS and Ubuntu.
+It uses a single EC2 to host this application which is available on port 80.
+The deployment uses Ubuntu 18.04.
+This deployment is tested in Mac OS and Ubuntu.

 ## Prerequisite